sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/Deployment/Local/_index.md

 ## Prerequisites

+**FIXME: is yarn necessary just for Phoenix, or for Reva as well?
+If the former, it can be removed from here**

 Make sure that you have **make**, **git**, **wget**, **tar**, **gcc** and **sudo** is installed.
 Further, you have to install **go** for Reva and Phoenix and **yarn** for Phoenix.

 ### Installing Go